tqi3/LaundryManagement/README.md

-This is the original file created by the owner.
-Test
+# LaudryManagment
+## This is an Android Program called LaudryManagement.
+This branch is about Register/Login function.